WeblateOrg/weblate/docs/install.rst

 ``DEBUG``

     Disable this for production server.
+With debug mode enabled, Django will show backtraces in case of error to users, when you disable it, errors will go by email to ``ADMINS`` (see above).

+    Debug mode also slows down Weblate as Django stores much more information internally in this case.

     .. seealso:: https://docs.djangoproject.com/en/1.4/ref/settings/#debug